soyguijarro/git-cheatsheet/README.md

 ## Motivation

+For a long time I had a personal cheat sheet of git commands in a text file that I'd regularly check, because I'm usually terrible at remembering this kind of stuff.
+As the cheat sheet kept growing, quickly finding the command I was looking for became more cumbersome, so at some point I thought it'd be useful to have search-as-you-type in the cheat sheet and this website was born.

-The project underwent a major refactor seeking a functional style after I read the first few chapters from the excellent [Professor Frisby's Mostly Adequate Guide to Functional Programming](https://github.com/MostlyAdequate/mostly-adequate-guide).
+Later on, the project underwent a major refactor seeking a functional style after I read the first few chapters from the excellent [Professor Frisby's Mostly Adequate Guide to Functional Programming](https://github.com/MostlyAdequate/mostly-adequate-guide).
 However what you'll find here is by no means a strict functional approach.
 The refactor mostly consisted on extracting and decoupling functions, and taking advantage of function composition and currying.
 Nonetheless it served me to play around with these concepts.

 ## Acknowledgments

 The design of the site is heavily inspired by (borrowed from) the [official Git website](https://git-scm.com/).
 The animated screenshot at the top of this document was made possible thanks to the [am-i-responsive](http://ami.responsivedesign.is/) tool.
 Also, [these instructions](https://gist.github.com/domenic/ec8b0fc8ab45f39403dd) were very helpful to figure out deployment to GitHub Pages with a build step.

+Special thanks to all who pointed out mistakes in the cheat sheet or suggested commands to add to it.
+They're individually credited in the relevant commit messages, so go check those if you're curious.

 ## License and issues